-- You will be ready for discharge when you meet the following criteria: - Absolute Neutrophil Count is greater than 1500 - No fever for 24 hours - Taking in 1000 calories per day - Drinking 1 quart of fluid per day - Medications switched from IV to pill form - Up out of bed 75% of the time - When you meet the above criteria, you and your doctor will decide it is time to leave the inpatient unit.
-You will be followed in our clinic. - Our patient family educator on North 10 will schedule a time to discuss guidelines for care at home.
+- You will be ready for discharge when you meet the following criteria: - Absolute Neutrophil Count is greater than 1500 - No fever for 24 hours - o Taking in 1000 calories per day - Drinking 1 quart of fluid per day - $\circ$ $\,$ Medications switched from IV to pill form - Up out of bed 75% of the time - When you meet the above criteria, you and your doctor will decide it is time to leave the inpatient unit.
+You will be seen in our clinic at least twice the first week and how often after will depend on your condition and provider discretion. - Our patient family educator on North 10 will schedule a time to discuss guidelines for care at home.
 This is usually 3 days prior to discharge. - Our Care Coordination RN will set up any durable medical equipment if needed.
-He or she will coordinate any IV home infusion, home nursing, and home physical therapy if needed. - Discharge prescriptions are sent to your preferred pharmacy.
+He or she will coordinate any IV home infusion, home nursing, and home physical therapy if needed.

+- Discharge prescriptions are sent to your preferred pharmacy.
 All medications must be picked up and brought to the unit day of discharge.
 Our pharmacist will meet with you and review all medications.
 A current medication list will be provided. - Social Workers will meet with you and help with any concerns.